SuneGadegaard/DinnerWithFriends/README.md

 In Denmark a rather substantial amount of work and effort has gone into reducing bullying in the danish public schools ("Folkeskolen").
 Many initiatives, which purposes are to strengthen the unity and solidarity in the individual classes, have been introduced - and this with remarkable results (see e.g. [this link at sdu.dk](https://www.sdu.dk/da/sif/ugens_tal/17_2019)).

 One of these initiatives is the so-called ``Spis med venner'' (Dinner with friends) initiative.
 The idea is that the kids in a class should visit each other for dinner in small groups of four to five kids.
-These visits to each other's homes should happen a number of times during a year ( for example three times in the fall and three times in the spring) and each time the groups are different such that the kids get to visit and dine with as many of their class mates as possible.
+These visits to each other's homes should happen a number of times during a year (for example three times in the fall and three times in the spring) and each time the groups are different such that the kids get to visit and dine with as many of their class mates as possible.
 The reasoning behind the initiative is that you don't bully those with whom you have dined.
 And furthermore, this is an effective way to strengthen the bonds between the kids, leading to a more stable social community in the class.

 However, for the parent untrained in combinatorial optimization and mathematical modeling, producing a plan for the visits, which makes the groups as diverse as possible each time, ensures that the same two kids do not go to the same dinner arrangement several times, that the hosts are not the same all the time and so forth is difficult!
 Really, difficult!
 Thus, this program is made to help the parents in charge of making the plans.

 ## The program and the logic behind it

-This file `DinnerWithFriends.py` implements a group forming problem referred to as "Dinner with friends".
+The file `DinnerWithFriends.py` implements a group forming problem referred to as "Dinner with friends".

 The concept works as follows:
 A specific number of times a year (these are referred to as "events"), smaller groups are formed in the class.